 • Establish effective information and consultation structures and practices for employee representation.

-• Demonstrate senior leaders support for inclusive employee voice to encourage participation from a diverse group of employees.
+• Demonstrate senior leader support for inclusive employee voice to encourage participation from a diverse group of employees.
+Employers should provide clear and transparent follow-up information to demonstrate how employee voice is influencing change.

 More on this topic